easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Address function for use in custom templates epl_the_address, epl_get_the_address.
 * New: Status functions for use in custom templates epl_the_status, epl_get_the_status.
 * New: Under Offer functions for use in custom templates epl_the_under_offer, epl_get_the_under_offer.
+* New: Enabled Mini Website URL meta field as a number of REAXML providers are now using 3D Tours.